-Victor A. Kaufman, age 78, has been a director of IAC since December 1996 and has been Vice Chairman of IAC since October 1999.
+Victor A. Kaufman, age 79, has been a director of IAC since December 1996 and has been Vice Chairman of IAC since October 1999.
 Mr. Kaufman also served as Vice Chairman of Expedia Group, Inc. from August 2005 to June 2018 and as a member of its board of directors from August 2005 to March 2020.
 Previously, Mr. Kaufman served in IAC's Office of the Chairman from January 1997 to November 1997 and as IAC's Chief Financial Officer from November 1997 to October 1999.
 Prior to joining IAC, Mr. Kaufman served as Chairman and Chief Executive Officer of Savoy Pictures Entertainment, Inc. from March 1992 and as a director of Savoy from February 1992.
 Mr. Kaufman was the founding Chairman and Chief Executive Officer of Tri-Star Pictures, Inc. and served in such capacities from 1983 until December 1987, at which time he became President and Chief Executive Officer of Tri-Star's successor company, Columbia Pictures Entertainment, Inc. He resigned from these positions at the end of 1989 following the acquisition of Columbia by Sony USA, Inc. Mr. Kaufman joined Columbia in 1974 and served in a variety of senior positions at Columbia and its affiliates prior to the founding of Tri-Star.
 Mr. Kaufman also served as Vice Chairman of the board of directors of Live Nation from August 2008 through January 2010, and continued to serve as a member of the board of directors of Live Nation from January 2010 through December 2010.
 In addition, Mr. Kaufman served as a member of the board of directors of TripAdvisor from December 2011 to February 2013.
-When concluding that Mr. Kaufman should serve as a director, IAC's board of directors considered the unique knowledge and experience regarding IAC and its businesses that he has gained through his involvement with IAC in various roles since 1996, as well as his high level of financial literacy and expertise regarding mergers, acquisitions, investments and other strategic transactions.
+When concluding that Mr. Kaufman should serve as a director, IAC's Board considered the unique knowledge and experience regarding IAC and its businesses that he has gained through his involvement with IAC in various roles since 1996, as well as his high level of financial literacy and expertise regarding mergers, acquisitions, investments and other strategic transactions.

-Joseph Levin, age 42, has been a director and Chief Executive Officer of IAC since June 2015.
+Joseph Levin, age 43, has been a director and has served as Chief Executive Officer of IAC since June 2015.
 Prior to his appointment as Chief Executive Officer of IAC, Mr. Levin served as Chief Executive Officer of IAC Search & Applications, overseeing the desktop software, mobile applications and media properties that comprised IAC's former Search & Applications segment, from January 2012 to June 2015.
 From November 2009 to January 2012, Mr. Levin served as Chief Executive Officer of Mindspark Interactive Network, an IAC subsidiary, and previously served in various capacities at IAC in strategic planning, mergers and acquisitions and finance since joining IAC in 2003.
-Mr. Levin has served on the boards of directors of Match Group, Inc., Angi Inc. (formerly known as ANGI Homeservices Inc.), MGM Resorts International and Vimeo, Inc. since October 2015, September 2017 and August 2020 and May 2021, respectively, and currently serves as Chairman of the boards of Angi Inc. and Vimeo, Inc. Mr. Levin previously served on the boards of directors of LendingTree, Inc. (from August 2008 through November 2014), The Active Network (beginning prior to its 2011 initial public offering through its sale in December 2013) and Groupon, Inc. (from March 2017 to July 2019).
-In addition to his for-profit affiliations, Mr. Levin serves on the Undergraduate Executive Board of Wharton School.
-When concluding that Mr. Levin should serve as a director, IAC's board of directors considered the unique knowledge and experience regarding IAC and its businesses that he has gained through his various roles with IAC since 2003, most recently his role as Chief Executive Officer of IAC, as well as his high level of financial literacy and expertise regarding mergers, acquisitions, investments and other strategic transactions.
+In October 2022, Mr. Levin was also appointed as CEO of Angi Inc and has served as a director and Chairman of the board of Angi since September 2017.
+Mr. Levin has also served as a director of MGM Resorts International since August 2020.
+Mr. Levin previously served as a director of MGM Resorts International since August 2020.
+September 2022) and as a director of Groupon, Inc. (from March 2017 to July 2019).
+In addition to his forprofit affiliations, Mr. Levin serves on the Undergraduate Executive Board of Wharton School.
+When concluding that Mr. Levin should serve as a director, IAC's Board considered the unique knowledge and experience regarding IAC and its businesses that he has gained through his various roles with IAC since 2003, most recently his role as Chief Executive Officer of IAC, as well as his high level of financial literacy and expertise regarding mergers, acquisitions, investments and other strategic transactions.